Updated : 18 Mar 2025

 is already generated during development.

-The integration is complete, now you can use the Tailwind classes in your project.
+Now you can use the daisyUI classes in your project.

 However for a better development experience, I suggest the following: